-For paying subscribers, I’ll post exclusive content at least twice a month, delivered straight to your inbox via Substack, with an archive always available here; each post will have links to further reading, often including primary sources.
+For paying subscribers, I’ll post exclusive content twice a month, delivered straight to your inbox via Substack, with an archive always available here; each post will have links to further reading, often including primary sources.
 (Non-paying subscribers will get more occasional posts, lacking the “further-reading” dive.)
-In those pieces, I’ll develop the ongoing current events that I think run most deeply, or strangely, or comically, or tragically, or all of the above, into the unresolved conflicts that mark this country’s seething past, digging up the history that provokes thought: your thought and mine.
+In those pieces, I’ll consider the ongoing current events that I think run most deeply, or strangely, or comically, or tragically, or all of the above, into the unresolved conflicts that mark this country’s seething past, digging up the history that provokes thought: your thought and mine.

 what you’ll pay

 Subscribers to HOGELAND’S BAD HISTORY cough up $5.00/month for exclusive, regular content: at least two posts per month, as discussed above.

 You can also subscribe without paying: I will occasionally post something free, lacking the “further reading” thing.